Faces In Things: Using Everyday Objects To Design Characters And Vehicles

 Faces In Inanimate Objects

-Back to robots, human beings are very good at finding patterns, it helped us avoid getting eaten by tigers hidden in the grass thousands of years ago.
-We can use this fact to discover surprising designs in random patterns.
+Back to robots, human beings ability to see patterns was originally a survival technique, it helped us avoid getting eaten by tigers hidden in the grass thousands of years ago.
+But now we can use this ability to discover surprising designs in random patterns.

 Here's a tile in my bathroom which I stare at quite a bit.
 After so much staring, you're bound to see faces that aren't there...

-Some faces in animate objects are more obvious.
+Some faces in inanimate objects are more obvious.
 Here's a concerned bathtub, eyes nose and mouth.

 And here's a happy house...